obsidiansystems/ledger-app-tezos/README.md

   * Not asleep (you should not see *vires in numeris* is scrolling across the screen)

-If you are already in an app or the Ledger is asleep, your installation process will fail.
+If you are already in an app or the Ledger Nano S is asleep, your installation process will fail.

-We recommend staying at your computer and keeping an eye on the Ledger's screen as you continue.
+We recommend staying at your computer and keeping an eye on the Ledger device's screen as you continue.
 You may want to read the rest of these instructions before you begin installing, as you will need to confirm and verify a few things during the process.